eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.3.2.1 Introduction

-Figure 6 depicts the PID Providers and Attestation Providers to the left of the EUDI Wallet Unit.
+Figure 6 depicts the PID Providers and Attestation Providers to the left of the Wallet Unit.
 To the left and below of this, the figure also shows that each PID Provider and Attestation Provider will register itself with a PID Provider Registrar or an Attestation Provider Registrar in its Member State.
 Subsequently, the Member State notifies